CMAR Measurements

 aquaMeasure DOT

-CMAR has a large inventory of DOTs (71 in April 2023), which are used for most deployments with dissolved oxygen.
+CMAR has a large inventory of DOTs (104 in October 2024), which are used for most deployments with dissolved oxygen.
 The DOT measures temperature and partial pressure of oxygen, providing dissolved oxygen values in units of percent saturation.
 Partial pressure values are not affected by salinity (Bittig et al. 2018), and so no correction factor is required for these measurements.
 For CMAR deployments, each DOT is programmed to measure and internally log at 10 minute intervals.
 CMAR typically retrieves sensors after ~1 year for data offload, cleaning, and calibration/validation.

 HOBO U26

 The HOBO U26 sensor does not account for salinity, so the measurements should be adjusted based on a salinity correction factor before analysis.
 The HOBOware software can apply this salinity correction if salinity conditions are provided.
 The software can also convert measured concentration values to percent saturation if salinity and pressure conditions are provided.
-CMAR does not have consistent salinity or pressure measurements, and so the uncorrected data are provided.
+CMAR does not have consistent salinity or pressure measurements, and so the uncorrected data are published.

 Biofouling